Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: How Effective is Formal Logic Deduction?

 \subsection{Benchmarking by Deduction Corpora}

 We trained a prover on a deduction corpus (``source corpus'') and measured its performance on other corpora (``target corpus'') (\cref{tb:synthetic_transfer_arguments}).
 The prover trained on \corpusSFLD performed the best on average, and as seen from the corpus-wise results, the prover transferred the most robustly to the other corpora while the provers trained on the other corpora did not exhibit this level of robustness.
-Since the corpora used in \cref{tb:synthetic_transfer_arguments} differ in the set of arguments (deduction rules) used in proofs, this result suggests that the prover trained \corpusSFLD generalized the most to other arguments.
+Since the corpora used in \cref{tb:synthetic_transfer_arguments} differ in the set of deduction rules used in proofs, this result suggests that the prover trained \corpusSFLD generalized the most to other deduction rules.

 The reason for this strongest generalizability should be the following. \coolFont{(s)FLD} corpora teach LMs how to construct multistep deductions using the axioms.
-Thanks to the completeness, the axioms can express multistep deductions constructed from any other arguments (including the ones used in the other corpora, as exemplified in \cref{appendix:argument:proofs}).
-Thus, \textit{mastering the axioms leads to mastering various other arguments.} On the other hand, the sets of arguments used in the other corpora do not have such a property and thus cannot generalize to other arguments.
+Thanks to the completeness, the axioms can express multistep deductions constructed from any other deduction rules (including the ones used in the other corpora, as exemplified in \cref{appendix:argument:proofs}).
+Thus, \textit{mastering the axioms leads to mastering various other deduction rules.} On the other hand, the sets of deduction rules used in the other corpora do not have such a property and thus cannot be generalized to other deduction rules.

-Since mastering various arguments is the most important in deductive reasoning, this generalizability to arguments obtained from \coolFont{FLD} corpora is vital.
+Since mastering various deduction rules is the most important in deductive reasoning, this generalizability to deduction rules obtained from \coolFont{FLD} corpora is vital.